DrUkachi/online_retail_project/README.md

 Step 1:  <a href='https://github.com/DrUkachi/online_retail_project/blob/main/online_retail_data_wrangling.ipynb'>Data Wrangling Step</a>

 This was necessary to achieve cleaned and well-preprocessed data was fed into the analysis step.
-In this step data cleaning activities were carried, proper and proper data formatting was acheived.
+In this step data cleaning activities were carried out, and proper data formatting was acheived.

 Step 2: <a href='https://github.com/DrUkachi/online_retail_project/blob/main/online_retail_EDA.ipynb'>Exploratory Data Analysis Step</a>